exasol/virtual-schema-common-document-files/doc/user_guide/document_type_plugin_development_guide.md

  To learn more about the mappings check the [EDML documentation](https://github.com/exasol/virtual-schema-common-document/blob/master/doc/user_guide/edml_user_guide.md).

-We now implement so called PropertyToColumnValueExtractors that extract the desired value from the class structure.
+We now implement so-called PropertyToColumnValueExtractors that extract the desired value from the class structure.

 Therefore we create a class `YOUR_TYPEPropertyToVarcharColumnValueExtractor` that extends `PropertyToVarcharColumnValueExtractor<YOUR_TYPEDocumentNodeVisitor>` and implement the required methods.

-Hint: You can use the your a visitor for your DocumentNode structure defined to dispatch between the different types here.
+Hint: You can use a visitor for your DocumentNode structure to dispatch between the different types here.

 Implement the value extractors for the other mappings respectively.

 After implementing extractors for all mapping types, you need to create a factory for them.

 Therefore we create `YOUR_TYPEPropertyToColumnValueExtractorFactory` that implements `PropertyToColumnValueExtractorFactory<YOUR_TYPEDocumentNodeVisitor>`.
-Don't forget to use your Visitor as generic type here.
+Don't forget to use your Visitor as a generic type here.

 ## The DocumentFetcher